 Smartphones are the primary digital device for end users (from offices to battle fields), yet are restricted in many places due to their vulnerabilities and ability to eavesdrop (watch/listen) to users’ conversations.
 The current solution is to restrict devices, but this approach limits productivity, slows decision making and decreases morale.

-We continue to hear the need for Privoro solutions.
-Our latest solution allows employees to maintain access to their phones everywhere while meeting the strict security requirements for smartphones in secure spaces.
+We continue to hear the need for Privoro’s mobile security platform.
+Our latest solution, SafeCase, allows employees to maintain access to their phones everywhere while meeting the strict security requirements for smartphones in secure spaces.
 Security professionals compliment our “hardware root of trust” platform, the ability to centrally manage devices and an interesting roadmap.

 As smartphone vulnerabilities continue to rise, we look forward to the challenge of securing smartphones against the most advanced attacks.